paul-hoehne/MarkLogic_Python/CONTRIBUTING.md

 There currently aren't any automated tests.
 This section will be updated when there are.
 In the meantime, please do your best to make sure your changes do something good while not breaking existing features.
+Run example.py to ensure that it still works correctly.

 #### Push your changes